Neuradock/eeg-workstation-agent/README.md

 Version: `2026.6.24`

+For data safty, we don't provide data here
-### Please download example from https://github.com/Neuradock/eeg-workstation-data
+### Please download example data from https://github.com/Neuradock/eeg-workstation-data

 NeuraDock Agent is a local-first Python toolkit for turning NeuraDock 7-channel EEG streams into quality-gated visual cognitive-load signals that